 Gran Fondo – Typically a long distance road cycling event.
-In Gravel riding, when a cyclist has blown up, they enter their own Gran Fondo (in their mind).
+In Gravel cycling, when a cyclist has blown up, they enter their own Gran Fondo (in their mind).
 In this case, the Gran Fondo is all about riding just to finish the event.
-An impromptu Gran Fondo entrant’s thoughts may include, “why the F am I doing this $hit again”, “I’d rather be playing darts”, “I wish my mum would collect me”, etc.
+An impromptu Gran Fondo entrant’s thoughts may include, “why the F am I doing this $hit again?”, “I’d rather be playing darts”, “I wish my mum would pick me up from the roadside”, etc.

 Gutted – The feeling you experience when you open the box to your online order, and the wrong bicycle part is inside.

 Variation: Guttered – When one of your mates deliberately pushes you into the gutter.
 Possible causes: You were executing the Belgian Echelon, and someone got pissed off (the gutterer).

 Half Wheel – A cyclist that rides half a wheel in front of another on training rides and group rides.
 No matter how much the pursuer speeds up to keep up with him/her, he/she stays that distance ahead.
 Some cyclists are deliberate half wheelers (bastards) or nimrods, who don’t have a clue about riding etiquette.
 Regardless, all of this business is frowned upon.

 Variation #1: Whole Bike Length Half Wheel – A cyclist that rides an entire bike length ahead of you.
 Remedy: Hang out to Dry.

 Variation #2: Half Wheel Marathon – A lengthy Dick Waving Contest.